U.S. to procure additional 100 million doses of J&J COVID-19 vaccine: official

 Biden has sought to speed up the vaccination process since taking office on Jan.
 20. The pandemic has killed more than 528,000 people in the United States alone.

-J&J’s manufacturing has been slower than expected, and the company was not expected to be able to deliver any doses of its vaccine this week.
+J&J’s manufacturing has been slower than hoped, and it was not expected to be able to deliver any vaccine doses this week.
 It is expected to resume shipments later in March.

+The company indicated that another vaccine purchase by the U.S. administration had not been finalized.

+“Last August, Johnson & Johnson signed an agreement with the U.S. government to deliver 100 million doses of our COVID vaccine, and we are on track to meet that commitment,” spokesman Jake Sargent said.

-Rival drugmaker Merck & Co Inc will help with the final process of manufacturing called fill and finish - expected to be up and running in May - and the production of the vaccine itself.
+Merck will help with the final manufacturing steps called fill and finish - expected to be up and running in May - and the production of the vaccine itself.
 J&J, which has committed to producing 1 billion doses this year, also said it is continuing to seek more manufacturing partners.

+The United States approved the Pfizer/BioNTech and Moderna Inc vaccines in December, and those companies have been working to increase their production since then.

-As of Tuesday morning, more than 123 million doses of the coronavirus vaccines had been distributed in the United States and 93.7 million shots had been administered, according to data from the U.S. Centers for Disease Control and Prevention (CDC).
+As of Tuesday morning, more than 123 million doses of coronavirus vaccines had been distributed in the United States and 93.7 million shots had been administered, according to data from the U.S. Centers for Disease Control and Prevention.

-Reporting by Steve Holland and Michael Erman; Writing by Jeff Mason and Doina Chiacu;; editing by John Stonestreet and Jonathan Oatis
+Reporting by Steve Holland, Jeff Mason, Michael Erman and Manas Mishra; Editing by Jonathan Oatis and Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.